accurec/Funderr/README.md

 the creator has not withdrawn within a month, the contributors can withdraw their funds - this will allow to prevent stale campaigns existence.

-The barebones frontend that can be used to explore all dApp functions can be found here: [FunderrFrontend](https://github.com/accurec/FunderrFrontend).
-It can be run with Live Server in VS Code.
+The barebones React + ethers.js frontend that can be used to explore all dApp functions can be found here: [FunderrFrontend](https://github.com/accurec/FunderrFrontend).